telefonicaid/iotagent-node-lib/doc/howto.md

 ## Overview

 This document's goal is to show how to develop a new IoT Agent step by step.
-To do so, a simple invented HTTP protocol will be used, so it can be tested with simple command line instructions as `curl` and `nc`.
+To do so, a simple invented HTTP protocol will be used, so it can be tested with simple command-line instructions as `curl` and `nc`.

 ### Protocol